-- 1) establishments in the proximity of the outbreaks; - 2) establishments epidemiologically linked to the outbreaks; - 3) animals moved from or used to re-populate affected establishments; - 4) any establishments where contiguous culling has been carried out; - 5) wild and feral pig populations in the area of the outbreaks.
+- 1) establishments in the proximity of the outbreaks; - 2) establishments epidemiologically linked to the outbreaks; - 3) animals moved from or used to repopulate affected establishments; - 4) any establishments where contiguous culling has been carried out; - 5) wild and feral pig populations in the area of the outbreaks.

-The domestic and captive wild pig populations should undergo regular clinical, pathological, virological and serological examinations, planned and implemented in accordance with the general conditions and methods described in these recommendations.
+The domestic and captive wild pig populations should undergo regular clinical, pathological, virological and serological examinations, planned and implemented according to the general conditions and methods described in this chapter.
 Epidemiological evidence of the infection status in wild and feral pigs should be compiled.
-To regain CSF free status, the surveillance approach should provide at least the same level of confidence as within the original application for recognition of freedom.
+To regain free status, the surveillance approach should provide at least the same level of confidence as the original application for recognition of freedom.